- Can I pass my CA Final Exams while working a full-time job?

 I was always an average student in school.
 I wanted to pursue CA since my friends were doing the same.

 Being a commerce student, I somehow believed the only path to success was becoming a Chartered Accountant or Company Secretary.
-I also had a phobia towards mathematics and never understood Algebra, Theorems, Geometry, etc.
+I also had a phobia of mathematics and never understood Algebra, Theorems, Geometry, etc.

 To become a Chartered Accountant from ICAI, one needs to clear 3 levels: